 Each case is unique, and the compensation victims receive depends on their circumstances.
 Generally, people injured in North Carolina truck crashes can seek compensation for the following damages:

 Some commercial vehicle accidents are fatal.
-When someone dies because the trucking company or their employee failed to follow federal or state regulations, an immediate family member can pursue a wrongful death claim.
+When someone dies because the trucking company or their employee failed to follow federal or state regulations, an immediate family member or the representative of the victim’s estate can pursue a wrongful death claim.
 The survivor could receive compensation for their loved one’s funeral and burial costs, medical bills, loss of earnings, and pain and suffering.

 Can I Sue the Truck Driver or Their Employer?

 If a negligent or reckless trucker injured you, you can file a lawsuit against the driver or trucking company.
 But you may not have to.
 Many personal injury cases can be resolved outside of court in an insurance claim, followed by mediation.